bstaton1/esc-qual-ms-analysis/README.md

 **INSERT ZENODO DOI GRAPHIC HERE WHEN MINTED**

-This repository stores the code and data used to perform the analysis presented in _Incorporating demographic information into Pacific salmon spawner-recruit analyses alters management reference points for a western Alaska population_ by authors B. Staton, M. Catalano, S. Fleischman, and J. Ohlberger (DOI: **Insert DOI if accepted**)
+This repository stores the code and data used to perform the analysis presented in _Incorporating demographic information into spawner-recruit analyses alters biological reference points for a western Alaska salmon population_ by authors B. Staton, M. Catalano, S. Fleischman, and J. Ohlberger (DOI: **Insert DOI if accepted**)

 ## Analysis Structure and Motivation